Skip to content

 LANGFUSE_HOST="https://llm-openway.guance.com"

-Initialize in the code:
+Initialize in code:

 from langfuse import Langfuse